kazum1kun/SteamKeyManager/README.md

 Should you encounter bugs and other issues, feel free to post them in the [Issues] tab.
 I know for sure that my codes are still not perfect.
 Feel free to commend upon the codes.

-Due to its immature nature I will not release a Java executable version of the manager for now.

 ## Changelog
+### Version 0.1.0-alpha
+**"The internationalization update"**, released Jul 4, 2017

+Happy independence day!!

+After days of coding and testing I am glad to announce this major feature update to SKM.
+This update in fact included more features than original 0.1.0.
+Enjoy!

+- +(major) Added localization for Simp Chinese and Japanese
+- +(major) Implemented functionality to write to files.
+Now the read/write should be fully functional
+- +(minor) Added more dialogs to make SKM more responsive
+- ~(minor) Tweaked the layout of the key table and other areas
+- ~(minor) QoL changes and bug fixes

 ### Version 0.0.5-1-alpha
 Released on Jun 26, 2017
-- (minor) Added "Copy Key" and "Copy Key and Remove" to the context menu
+- +(minor) Added "Copy Key" and "Copy Key and Remove" to the context menu
-- (minor) Tweaked changelog format
+- ~(minor) Tweaked changelog format

 ### Version 0.0.5-alpha
 Released on Jun 25, 2017